Fire and rescue services

 More information:

+Terrorism is a threat worldwide.
 Terrorist attacks have occurred in the Kyrgyz Republic.
 Targets include public transport and transport hubs and places popular with foreigners.
+Terrorist attacks could occur anywhere and at any time.

 To stay safe: